mli171/changepointGA/README.md

 install.packages("changepointGA")
 ```

-or the development version from Github:
+or the development version from GitHub:

 ```r
 # install.packages("remotes")